htaudah/Validator/README.md

 ## Prepare the validation appliance
 The validation tool relies on placeholder appliances being deployed at the same network locations as the actual Workspace ONE components to be deployed.
-This validation appliance is not provided in the repository but can be created from the provided source files.
+This validation appliance is provided in the source files.
 If you already have the ova appliance file available, you may skip the remainder of this section.

 Start by downloading the Core-current.iso file from [here](http://tinycorelinux.net/downloads.html) and creating a